blockapps/strato-cli/README.md

 ##### For Strato Local/Custom Network:

 ```
-Press [Tab] to configure the CLI Tool to use the your http://Localhost or Custom hostname
+Press [Space] to configure the CLI Tool to use the your http://Localhost or Custom hostname
 ```

 ### 3. Create Sample dApp using CLI Tool: